apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 11th, 2024: Apache Jackrabbit Oak 1.66.0 released
+Apache Jackrabbit Oak 1.66.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### June 14th, 2024: Apache Jackrabbit 2.22.0 released
 Apache Jackrabbit 2.22.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the